 Noise is an inherent issue in the world of audio.
 Maintaining a high signal-to-noise ratio is critical to getting a clean audio signal from your recordings, sound reinforcement, and playback.
 A good signal-to-noise ratio starts at the microphone.

 What is a good signal-to-noise ratio for a microphone?
-Ideally we want no noise in the mic signal and, therefore, a signal-to-noise ratio (SNR) or infinity.
-A low self-noise rating is essential when capturing quiet sound sources (15 dBA or less) and so a “good” SNR would be 79 dB or more.
+Ideally, we want no noise in the mic signal and, therefore, a signal-to-noise ratio (SNR) or infinity.
+A low self-noise rating is essential when capturing quiet sound sources (15 dBA or less), so a “good” SNR would be 79 dB or more.

 In this article, we’ll discuss what a signal-to-noise ratio specification actually means, what constitutes “noise,” and how to improve the SNR in your mic signals.